Home

 After our MDT review, we will contact you to arrange an appointment.
 In this appointment, you will be asked some further questions, and in most cases, feedback will be given to you in this appointment.
 If further discussions are needed with our multidisciplinary team, we will arrange a final appointment for you after this has taken place.

 No. A full detailed report outlining how the diagnostic outcome was reached will be sent to you.
-We endeavour to have this sent out within three working weeks.
 The reports are very detailed, and will include personalised recommendations to support you moving forward in life.
-If for a reason outside of our control we are unable to get the report to you within two weeks, we will of course notify you of this.

 You can share your report with anyone that you feel would benefit from reading it.